ivanhofer/typesafe-i18n/README.md

 }
 ```

-> Make shure you start the watcher only in your development environment.
+> Make sure you start the watcher only in your development environment.

 You can pass [options](#options) to the watcher by creating a `.typesafe-i18n.json` file in the root of your workspace, or by passing it as an argument to `i18nWatcher`.